iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 Everything else, though?
 Everything else was doing absolutely nothing for us as lawn.
-It was just sitting there, demanding frequent mowing and being slowly overtaken by weeds since we weren't taking part in the endless cycle of herbicides and fertilizers.
+It was just sitting there, demanding frequent mowing and being slowly overtaken by weeds since we weren't participating in the endless cycle of herbicides and fertilizers.

 Over several years, I've dramatically narrowed the gap between what *was* lawn and what *should be* lawn.
 I've killed a **lot** of grass.
-Of all the skills I've picked up while doing our landscaping, the one I feel most confident claiming expertise in is how to kill grass.
+Of all the skills I've picked up while doing our landscaping, this is the one I feel most confident claiming expertise in.
 So, let me tell you about all the ways you can kill your grass.

 ## Questions to ask when you're ready to kill your grass ##

 What do you want the site to look like when you're done?
 Do you want it to be higher, lower, or equal to the current level of the ground?
-If you're digging a rain garden, for example, you'll be removing the turf layer and then some.
+If you're putting in a rain garden, for example, you'll want to go below grade.
 If you're preparing a raised bed, your final result will be well above the existing surface.
-If you're simply looking to plant it with something other than grass, the level may not change as drastically, but it's still worth considering if anything will be affected by the ground height moving up or down by an inch or two.
+If you're simply looking to plant it with something other than grass, the height may not matter as much, but it's still worth considering if anything will be affected by a change of an inch or two in either direction.
+Some grass killing techniques will change the final height of the surface, which may or may not be what you want.

 How strong is the "weed seed bank" on the site?
 This refers to all the weed seeds that are lying dormant in the soil, ready to germinate if given the chance.
-In your typical urban lot, the weed seed bank is formidable.
+In your typical urban lot, especially one that's been a bit neglected, the weed seed bank is formidable.
 Turfgrass will suppress a lot of weed growth, but all those seeds are still present, biding their time.
 If the turfgrass goes away and nothing else shows up to compete, the weeds will happily take over.